 From V1.2.0, non-Grid layouts allow each row to contain a different number of windows.
 For example, the “4:4:2” mode has a first row of four windows, a second row of four windows, and finally a row with two.
 Other layouts use the same naming arrangement.
 Additional layout mes feature a single large window with smaller windows around or beside it.

 Larger numbers of windows will require more CPU and GPU power, as well as increased network traffic to the ViewMaster PC.

 Names of NDI sources can be displayed either above or below the relevant window.
 It’s also possible to provide custom names for each window using the Web Interface, or via the REST API.
 Custom names override the source names.

 The current layout and arrangement of sources can be saved as a named preset.
 Presets can also be chosen and loaded from the dropdown.

 Normally you would use the “Low” quality setting for video.
 This uses the NDI low bandwidth “proxy quality” streams to minimize CPU use and network traffic.
 In some cases you may want a smaller number of high-quality windows using full bandwidth NDI streams.
 Selecting “High” quality will dramatically increase network and processor load, so should be used with caution.

-ViewMaster can display stereo, quad or 5.1 audio meters for each window.
+ViewMaster can display up to sixteen audio meters for each window.